Football Silent Count

-A ‘count’ in football is a system that indicates when the ball will be hiked to the quarterback, officially starting the play.
-Counts are used to keep members of the offense on the same page while keeping the defense off guard.
+A count in football is a system that indicates when the ball will be hiked to the quarterback, officially starting the play.
+Counts, or cadences, are used to keep members of the offense on the same page while keeping the defense off guard.
 They are initiated by the quarterback, who yells out a series of phrases before arriving at the one that indicates the ball should be hiked.
-There are many different variations of a count, each of which will be discussed in this write-up.

-The traditional and most common cadence called out by the quarterback is “ready...set...hut.”
-Generally speaking, the ‘ready’ portion allows the offensive players to ensure they are in the correct spot, while the ‘set’ phase gives them time to get into proper position.
-Offensive lineman line up in a forward-leaning squat with one hand on the ground for balance, while wide receivers begin in a fairly straight up, split-legged stance.
-For a traditional cadence, otherwise known as “going on one,” once the quarterback says the word ‘hut’ the ball is snapped and the play begins.
+The traditional and most common cadence called out by the quarterback is, “ready...set...hut.”
+The “ready” portion allows the offensive players to ensure they are in the correct spot, while the “set” phase gives them time to get into the proper position.
+Offensive lineman line up in a forward-leaning squat with one hand on the ground for balance, while wide receivers begin in a fairly upright, split-legged stance.
+For a traditional cadence, otherwise known as “going on one,” once the quarterback says the word “hut,” the ball is snapped, and the play begins.

-Hard counts take advantage of overeager players on the opposing defense.
-When a hard count is decided upon in the huddle, the quarterback will begin with the traditional cadence.
-However, the quarterback will then yell out ‘hut’ multiple times, doing so emphatically in order to convince the defense that the ball is about to snap and cause a defender to lunge over the line of scrimmage before the play has actually begun.
-If a defender is caught crossing the line of scrimmage or contacting an offensive player before the ball is hiked, the defense is assessed an offsides or encroachment penalty, and the offense gets to begin the play 5 yards further into the defense’s territory.
+Hard counts are the opposite of a silent count, and take advantage of overeager players on the opposing defense.
+In a hard count, the quarterback will begin with the traditional cadence, but the he’ll yell out, ‘Hut’ multiple times, doing so emphatically in order to convince the defense that the ball is about to snap and cause a defender to lunge over the line of scrimmage before the play has actually begun.
+This will result in the defense being assessed an offside or encroachment penalty, and the offense gets to begin the play five yards further into the defense’s territory.